 - 1. Design and development of two wire temperature Transmitter - 2.
 Design and development of IoT based transmitter - 3.
-Cascade and feedback controller design for real time process trainer - 4.
-Feed forward and ratio controller design for real time process trainer - 5.
+Design and implementation of feedback and cascade control schemes on the Experimental set up - 4.
+Design and implementation of feed forward and ratio control schemes on the Experimental set up - 5.
 Development of combinational and sequential logic application using minimum PLC languages - 6.
-Development of Ladder logic programme for control of real time processes. - 7.
-Development of SCADA for a control of real time processes. - 8.
+Development of Ladder logic Programme for control of processes. - 7.
+Development of SCADA for a control of processes. - 8.
 Study of HART and Field bus protocol - 9.
 P&I diagram development using simulation software for complex processes - 10.
 Study of Distributed Control System and different instruction sets. - 11.
 Development of Cascade, ratio and feedback controller using DCS simulation software - 12.
 Development of HMI and annunciator circuits using DCS simulation software